What language is used in Kipina?

 My child is very shy – how will you help him/her integrate into the classroom?

 Joining a new environment can be more challenging for some children than for others.
 We know this and work to ensure that each child feels safe, welcome, and cared for.
 We nurture each child into the classrooms by helping them to become familiar with that which is unfamiliar.
 This includes talking with them, introducing them to the other children and keeping a watchful eye to their inclusion into the activities in the room.
-You can help by talking to your child about what he or she will be doing and what their daily experiences will be like at the nursery.
+You can help by talking to your child about what he or she will be doing and what their daily experiences will be like at the preschool.
 Just let us know what more we can do to facilitate a smooth transition for your child.

 My child seems to be hitting everyone and everything lately?
 Can you tell me why this is?